Case Study: Income Protection With a New Job and a New Baby

 As the mortgage was already covered with their existing policy, Tim’s adviser recommended a Family Income Benefit policy that would pay out enough each month to cover their other monthly bills should one of them pass away.

-Family Income Benefit is usually better value for money compared to a term insurance policy that pays out a lump sum and it also avoids the need to think about financial planning should one of them receive a big lump-sum all in one go.
+Family Income Benefit is usually better value for money compared to a term insurance policy that pays out a lump sum, and it also avoids the need to think about financial planning should one of them receive a big lump-sum all in one go.

-With both Life Insurance policies in place, the remaining partner would be able to pay off the mortgage and would have enough money to pay their monthly bills until their son was 18 and had left school.
+With both Life Insurance policies in place, the remaining partner would be able to pay off the mortgage and would have enough money to pay their monthly bills until their child was 18 and had left school.

 Tom Conner Director at Drewberry